joseph-kimm/AI_CU/README.md

 ### Requirements before running the program

 #### For Windows
 - download the entire github folder and unzip the folder.
+Make sure that the folder is unzipped insides the Downloads folder and not anywhere else.
 - run `install.bat` file in the folder.
 This will install all the dependencies necessary to run the program.
 - make sure that both the file names are `AI_CU_main` and not anything else.
 Otherwise, an error relating to file paths may occur.
 - open command prompt and go to the `AI_CU_main` folder using `cd`.